All models are wrong, but some are useful.

 - Executable system models test for system behavior

 Models can also be tested dynamically.
-The models from engineering disciplines have their own solutions for assessing the quality and should be leveraged as part of testing practice.
+The models from engineering disciplines have their own solutions for assessing the quality and should be leveraged as part of the testing practice.

 Testing traceability.
 To ensure proper queries, document generation, and compliance, models must comply with the linking structure.